 Kranichfeld studied at the Universität der Künste in Berlin, where she started to create a massive sexually-graphic work, part of which was first shown at the Kunstfest Weimar, organised by Nike Wagner.
 Her work later appeared in the Graz State Museum and in the gallery in Hof.
 During the 1990s she illustrated several poetry books for the Mariannen Press, the Corvinius Press, and Edition AHA Vienna.

-Katharina Kranichfeld works in two types of graphic media – the etchings, some of which we show here, and also drawings in brightly-coloured crayon.
+Katharina Kranichfeld works in two types of graphic media – dark and brooding etchings, and drawings in brightly-coloured crayon.
 The drawings are much freer than the etchings, created quickly and often quite crudely.
 The imagery is often quite shocking, involving sex, blood and body parts.
 Some of her etchings are hand-coloured, including prints from the ‘Borgia’ and ‘Zyklus’ portfolios.

 In 2015 Kranichfeld produced several surrealist performance pieces which can be found on YouTube, including Hänsel und Gretel, Marmor, Stein und Eisen bricht (Marble, Stone and Iron Break), Chucky und die Prinzessin mit der Schweinemaske (Chucky and the Princess with the Pig Mask), and Knollenblätterpilze (Death Cap Mushrooms).